martynas2514/playground_with_data/README.md

 To load models:

 1. generate targets in "generate target" section
 2. in Model section there is a cell which does that.
-However these models are trained on preprocessed data, so in case of testing execution of cells in section "Pipeline" and cells from ""MOdel" to "Data on first 3 principal components".
+However these models are trained on preprocessed data, so in case of testing execution of cells in section "Pipeline" and cells from ""MOdel" to "Data on first 3 principal components" are needed.
 3. Final classifier is loaded in section "Final Classifier"